-Considering An IRA LLC As An Investment Vehicle?
-Sunwest Trust Offers IRA LLC Custodian Services
+Considering A Checkbook IRA?
+Sunwest Trust Offers IRA LLC Custodian Services Nationwide

-First, we recommend forming an IRA LLC with the professional assistance of a tax attorney or an experienced service company, such as an IRA facilitator, which specializes in setting up these unique entities and can walk with you step-by-step to ensure the entity is set up for your specific needs.
+- Form an IRA LLC with the professional assistance of either a seasoned tax attorney or experienced IRA LLC facilitator who specializes in setting up IRA LLC regularly, and can ensure the entity is set up to meet your specific investment needs.

 Creating A Checkbook IRA Does Not Exempt You From Working With An IRA Custodian

 Once a year, you are required to report to your IRA LLC custodian the value of the assets in your retirement account.
 Assets within your IRA LLC account are reported on an Asset Valuation Worksheet.
 The Asset Valuation Worksheet provides Sunwest Trust with the fair market value (FMV) of your account, which we then use as part of our custodial duties to report annually to the IRS on a form 5498 on behalf of your IRA.